 Our registered trademarks in the United States include "BRIGHTCOVE", "BRIGHTCOVE.COM" and our logo.
 These trademarks are also registered in certain non-U.S. jurisdictions, including the European Union.
 We may apply for registrations for these and other marks in additional jurisdictions to the extent we determine such coverage is appropriate and cost-effective.

-We also have a registered trademark for "ZENCODER" in the European Union.
-Our applications to register "ZENCODER" as a trademark in the U.S. and Canada are currently pending.
+We also have a registered trademark for "ZENCODER" in the United States, Canada and the European Union.